17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 RELATED: Weather in St. Louis By Season & Month

-Top off your visit with a tram ride through the site’s 280-acre wildlife preserve.
+Top off your visit to the Ulysses S. Grant National Historic Site with a tram ride through the site’s 280-acre wildlife preserve.
 This Grant brainchild is home to over 900 animals from around the world.
 Check out Grant’s Farm to enjoy encounters with friendly farm critters.

 Laumeier Sculpture Park